Marcrulo/TEAM_SEJE_REJER/tumor-segmentation/README.md

 # nnUNet Setup, Training and Inference

-This folder is cloned from the original nnUNet repository:
+Folder `/tumor-segmentation/training-nnUNet` is cloned from the original nnUNet repository:
 [https://github.com/MIC-DKFZ/nnUNet.git](https://github.com/MIC-DKFZ/nnUNet.git)

 Installation instructions for nnUNet can be found here: